Guitarheroua/boardgames-translations/FoggyIsland/language/en/ComponentsAndTerminologyPage.md

 ## Round

-Game phase, that continues until all tiles of the Island Map will be filled with character tokens.
+Game phase, that continues until all tiles of the "Island Map" will be filled with character tokens.

 ***